Tyler-Pufpaff/codewars/README.md

 A repository filled with codewars challenges (kata).
-Currently Ranked # on the global leaderboard, Completed over 100+ challenges and Push 5 solutions every week.
+Completed over 100+ challenges and Push 5 solutions every week.

 ## How It's Made: